 Sat 1st and Sun 2nd June 4pm The Children’s Field, Karl Wilson Performing Peppers

 Roving Story-teller Ian Douglas will be entertaining visitors throughout the day and also running sessions on board his narrowboat!

 Food and Drink

-Titanic Brewery will be running the bar tent throughout the festival and a range of hot food will be available on site including a wood fired pizza, samosas, Thai, burgers, candy floss and more
+Lymestone Brewery will be running the bar tent throughout the festival and a range of hot food will be available on site including a wood fired pizza, samosas, Thai, burgers, candy floss and more